-In addition to HOT's cable and optical fiber network and the optical fiber infrastructures of Cellcom and Partner, there are in Israel today a number of infrastructures with the potential to serve as communications infrastructures, which are based on optical fibers and are mostly owned by government companies and bodies, for example, Israel Electric Corporation (IEC), Israel Railways, Mekorot Israel National Water Company, Petroleum & Energy Infrastructure Ltd., and Cross Israel Highway Ltd. Some municipalities are also trying to create an alternative to pipes being laid by communications license holders by deploying their own infrastructures.
+In addition to HOT's cable and optical fiber network and the optical fiber infrastructures of Cellcom and Partner, there are a number of infrastructures in Israel today with the potential to serve as communications infrastructures, which are based on optical fibers and are mostly owned by government companies and bodies.
+Among these are Israel Electric Corporation ("IEC"), Israel Railways, Mekorot (water grid), Oil Infrastructures, and the Cross Israel Highway company.
+Some municipalities are also trying to create an alternative to pipes or fibers being laid by deploying their own infrastructures.

 The state managed a procedure for selecting an investor for a communications enterprise in cooperation with IEC.
-As a result, in August 2013, IBC Israel Broadband Company (2013) Ltd. (hereinafter, IBC) (60% of which is owned by a group of investors headed by the ViaEurope Group and 40% is owned by IEC), was granted a general license for the provision of communication infrastructure services (for example, data communications, digital transmission and VPN) over fiber optics.
+As a result, in August 2013, IBC Israel Broadband Company (2013) Ltd. (" IBC") (60% of which is owned by a group of investors headed by the ViaEurope Group and 40% is owned by IEC), was granted a general license for the provision of communication infrastructure services (for example, data communications, digital transmission and VPN) over fiber optics.
 In accordance with the license, IBC will enter into an agreement with IEC to obtain the right to use its fiber-optics network and will become the network's operator.
 In addition, IBC is entitled to use the communication facilities of another operator.
 Pursuant to the provisions of the license, IBC was obligated to make a gradual universal deployment over a period of 20 years.